mrcepid-rap/mrcepid-testing/README.md

 ## Changelog

+* v1.0.1
+  * Bug fix to argument parsing when using command-line tool

 * v1.0.0
   * Initial release
   * Added ability to test any applet that implements the `test()` method in its primary `src/` script